telerik/ajax-docs/api/client/Telerik.Web.UI.RadGantt.md

 ### get_width

-Returns the value of the Gantts's width property.
+Returns the value of the Gantt's width property.

 #### Parameters